Ultz/VulkanBook-Old/chapter3/2-intro_to_vectors.md

 ![Vector operations](images/2-vector_operation.svg)

-Vector operations are only allowed when both vectors are of the same length.
-For example, you can't add a vector with a length of 2 to a vector with a length of 4.
+Vector operations are only allowed when both vectors are of the same size.
+For example, you can't add a vector with a length of 2 to a vector with a size of 4.